HeracLog/SuperMarketProject/README.md

-# SuperMarketProject
+### SuperMarketProject
-This is a project for Programming II, the project is to implement a super market system
+This is a project for Programming II, the project is to implement a super market system.
 # Task division
-Check attached PDF for reference
+Check attached PDF for reference.
 |Color|Task|ID|
 |-----|----|--|
 |Red|General Tasks|N/A|